Lakewood Elementary School serves 449 students in grades Prekindergarten-6.

 - Overall Testing Rank: Bottom 50% in AL

 - Source: National Center for Education Statistics (NCES), AL Dept. of Education

 Lakewood Elementary School ranks among the top 20% of public schools in Alabama for:

 Percent Eligible For Free Lunch

-Lakewood Elementary School's student population of 479 students has grown by 6% over five school years.
+Lakewood Elementary School's student population of 449 students has stayed relatively flat over five school years.